skandrigi/skandrigi/README.md

 ### 🚀 About Me
 - I love building full-stack applications that blend **scalability** with **usability**.
-- At TAMUhack, I help lead technical initiatives for one of the largest hackathons in Texas, including scaling our registration system **Ouroboros** (30+ ⭐ on GitHub).
+- At TAMUhack, I help lead technical initiatives for one of the largest hackathons in Texas
 - At IBM, I contributed to backend systems engineering, focusing on building reliable and performant infrastructure.

 ---